Music of Ethiopia: Membranophones

 The kebero is a large hand drum used in the Orthodox Christian liturgy.
 Smaller kebero drums may be used in secular celebrations.
 The nagarit, played with a curved stick, is usually found in a secular context such as royal functions or the announcement of proclamations, though it has a liturgical function among the Beta Israel.
 The Gurage and certain other populations in the lowlands commonly play the atamo, a small hand drum sometimes made of clay.
 In Gambela Region, the Anuak specify three different kinds of drums: the anedo (small drum), the odola (medium drum), and the bul (big drum), with different rhythmic patterns attached to certain song genres.
+There is a special kind of drum referred to as tom-tom that is used in the southwestern part of the country, in Gambella Region.
+The beating of drums in general is very characteristic of the fast songs played in the south of the country, where you have the Kenbata, Hadiya, Gedeo, Sidama, and others performing their colorful, traditional belly dances that are reminiscent of the Middle Eastern or Arabic dancers.